-placement : prominent in/adjacent and at entrance to treatment area (school but entrances, for example). uilding or school grounds time posted: from 72 hours prior to 72 hours after treatment size: at least 8.5" by 11".
-Conten t of notification and signs: common name of pesticide, EPA registration number, EPA statement on sensitive persons (see Act above for wording) location description, date, and time of application (one date for indoor application; three dates for outdoor applications in case of cancellation), potential adverse effects of product, reasons for the application, contact information for the IPM Coordinator of the school or school district, and further label information or precautions for public safety.
-Na
+- □ placement: prominent in/adjacent and at entrance to treatment area (school building or school grounds entrances, for example). - time posted: from 72 hours prior to 72 hours after treatment - size: at least 8.5" by 11".

+Content of notification and signs:

+- common name of pesticide, - □ EPA registration number, - EPA statement on sensitive persons (see Act above for wording) - □ location description, date, and time of application (one date for indoor application; three dates for outdoor applications in case of cancellation), - potential adverse effects of product, - □ reasons for the application, - □ contact information for the IPM Coordinator of the school or school district, and - further label information or precautions for public safety.